haberdashPI/vscode-master-key/notes.md

-unit tests: add tests for ignore keys (ensure they come before prefix keys; alternatively we may need to think of something less hacky to handle automated prefix keys) unit tests: search movements unit tests: capture keys works even even when you run some other command
+unit tests: add tests for ignore keys (ensure they come before prefix keys; alternatively we may need to think of something less hacky to handle automated prefix keys) what's hacky about what we're doing with the current solution? we're injecting automated bindings at some arbitrary index, and altering the indices of bindings defined by the user. ideally there is some clear, user-controllable ordering for all keybindings.

+what we need is a guarantee that each automated prefix occurs before any user specified prefix of the same sequence (though they differ in when clause); I guess we can place these automated keys *exactly* before the first user defined one

+unit tests: search movements
+unit tests: capture keys
+  works even even when you run some other command